micmejia/bible-dump/NKJV/Hebrews/Heb 3.md

 And Moses indeed _was_ faithful in all His house as a servant, for a testimony of those things which would be spoken _afterward,_

 ###### 6
-but Christ as a Son over His own house, whose house we are if we hold fast the confidence and the rejoicing of the hope [^a]firm to the end. ## Be Faithful
+but Christ as a Son over His own house, whose house we are if we hold fast the confidence and the rejoicing of the hope firm to the end. ## Be Faithful

 ###### 7
 Therefore, as the Holy Spirit says: "Today, if you will hear His voice,